 The Founder of Aikido - Morihei Ueshiba O-sensei (who was declared by Japan a sacred national treasure) - was a calligrapher of dynamic proportions.
-He is a good example of why Shodo is viewed not only as a martial art but as one of the most difficult.
-O-sensei was able to produce tremendous power in his calligraphy yet his brushstrokes reveal a gentle dynamism.
+He was able to produce tremendous power in his brushstrokes while revealing a gentle dynamism.

 Susan Perry has practiced Zen Brush for nearly 40 years and holds rank in Shodo through a Japanese organization.
 She displays her work through the Pomona Valley Artists Association's Soho Gallery and participates in local annual exhibits.

 A photograph of a sword and brush both resting on a sword stand.

 How to prepare a new starched brush for practice.